text.console

 Set the console so that the subsequent characters will be written

-with attributes specified by spec.
+with attributes specified by attr.

 The character attributes spec is a list in the following format: